ethan-pawl/ethan-pawl.github.io/content/authors/admin/_index.md

 ## About Me

 I am a PhD student in the Department of Statistics at the University of California, Santa Cruz.
-My research centers on advancing statistical methods that help domain experts extract scientifically meaningful and actionable insights from challenging new datasets.
+I advance statistical methods that help domain experts extract scientifically meaningful and actionable insights from challenging new datasets.
 For example, I have developed a novel mixture of experts to model phytoplankton responses to changing environmental conditions and applied gradient-boosted trees to automate assembly line malfunction reporting at Ericsson.